bitrise-io/devcenter/_articles/en/getting-started/adding-an-app-from-a-cli.md

 - getting-started
 title: Adding a new app from a CLI
 redirect_from: []
-summary: 'You can easily register a new Bitrise app from any command line interface: the process is guided and simple to follow.
+description: 'You can easily register a new Bitrise app from any command line interface: the process is guided and simple to follow.
 And it’s fast!'
 menu:
   getting-started-main: